donalhill/fcc_python_tools/README.md

 # FCC python tools

-This repository hosts code that uses `uproot`, `awkward array`, and other code python packages to load and analyse FCC simulation.
+This repository hosts code that uses `uproot`, `awkward array`, and other core python packages to load and analyse FCC simulation.

 ## Setting up